sjswerdloff/tdwii_plus_examples/README.md

 No claims are being made that any of the sample code is adherent to the profile, but the examples that are not UPS Watch/UPS Event should interact successfully within limits with valid TDW-II actors.

+While the command lines shown below are run via python as the command, they are now all executable scripts (chmod +x) so they can be run directly on *nix platforms (you still need to have python in your environment)

+The version of Python used for development is 3.10, but the examples should work on 3.8 and 3.9 as well.

 The sample queries and responses are not necessarily coordinated with an OST (yet), i.e. using an appropriate AE Title

 Application entity information now in a configuration file